 Retailers with store portfolios invariably have impressive stores which tick all of the boxes in terms of visual merchandising and general ‘look & feel’.
 However, the product sat on the shelves, although will be well considered and varied in range can sometimes be formulaic.
 So for instance, a retailer with 50 stores split into A, B, C categories (typically based on square footage) and therefore, the quantity of stock is adjusted accordingly, and that approach is rolled out across the estate.

 This most definitely isn’t the wrong thing to do as clearly a base is required to negotiate contracts with suppliers.
-However, what if a percentage of shelf space in each of those say 50 stores was more relevant to each local community it was selling to?
-Examples could be the introduction of a new category or extended lines are implemented, or perhaps the store supports local producers by selling their products, or it could be that with a bit of fine tuning to the existing offering it just becomes that bit more relevant.
+However, what if a percentage of shelf space in each of those 50 stores was more relevant to each local community it was selling to?
+Examples could be the introduction of a new category or implementing extended lines, or perhaps the store supports local producers by selling their products, or it could be that with a bit of fine tuning to the existing offering it just becomes that bit more relevant.

 This needn’t stop at selling product, that’s only part of it.
-Moreover, it expands across how that store interacts and engages with their local audience, both online and offline, therefore, turning a physical space which ‘sells stuff’ into a store who is part of the community and giving it a sense of purpose.
+Moreover, it expands across how that store interacts and engages with their local audience, both online and offline, therefore, turning a physical space which ‘sells stuff’ into a store who are part of the community, giving it a sense of purpose.